SC4214/WorkflowManager/README.md

 ## Creating an account (Steven)

 When you first open the application, you will see the login screen.
-The first thing you need to do is create an account if you do not have one.
-Click the **"Register"** button.
+If you do not have an account, click the **"Register"** button to create one.

-### Successful Account Creation

-The window that opens is the account creation window.
+The account creation window will open.
 The Email field accepts either a username or an email address, depending on system configuration.
 Password requirements may vary depending on system configuration.
 Type in both the desired username/email and password, confirm your password in the **"Confirm Password"** field, and click **"Create"**.

 *Note: email/usernames are unique within the system.*

+### Successful Account Creation

 If account creation is successful, you will be presented with a Success confirmation.
 Click **"OK"** and proceed to Login.